 When I check out I will be in a hurry.
 Will there be a long wait?

 The check-in/check-out desk can have a long line, but you can use the "Express Checkout" service which is quick and easy (and free).
-A bill is place on your door the morning of your check out, usually between 6:30am and 8:00am.
-You can set up Express Checkout" when checking-in.
+A bill is placed on your door the morning of your check out, usually between 6:30am and 8:00am.
+You can set up Express Checkout when checking in.

 Do I have to pay for parking?

 No, The French Quarter has free parking.
 No valet parking is available at French Quarter.

 It is quiet and sophisticated (but not over done) and there are lots of romantic spots.
 There are fountains, simple yet relaxing landscape and soft lights throughout the resort, great for a quiet evening talk, or a quick smooch.
 The Sassagoula River path is a great place for a romantic evening walk.

 Yes, all rooms have a small complimentary refrigerator.
 If yours doesn't, contact the Front Desk.